 The, as exact as possible, knowledge on the specific conditions of an envisaged experiments is crucial for the manufacturing and characterization of "tailored targets".
 For instance, very often, experimenters only rely on information from commercial suppliers concerning impurities in samples or materials for irradiation.
 Later on, in their real experiment, they observe that unexpected impurities cause side effects which make their initially wanted signal invisible.
 Moreover, using radioactive isotopes as target material, users should be aware about the problems caused by the emitted radiation from the target itself, in particular the impacts on detectors and additionally induced background.
 In many cases, these boundary conditions caused by the specific requirements of the envisaged experiment have to be considered already for the way, how the isotope is produced, separated and purified.
-Later one, the selection of the target preparation method, the kind of backing and the final characterization of the isotope content are crucial parameters to pave the way for an successful experiment.
-We intend to trigger a series of regular meetings of target makers with the users to better communicate the requirements from both sides.
+Later one, the selection of the target preparation method, the kind of backing and the final characterization of the isotope content are crucial parameters to pave the way for a successful experiment.
+We intend to trigger a series of regular meetings of target makers with the users to better communicate the requirements from both sides, including both partners of SANDA but also other research groups that might be interested and might contribute to the discussions in the network.
 We intend to support bilateral meetings and organize user workshops (annual or every second year) after identifying interested users.

-Task 3.2: Fostering the network of target makers
+Task 3.2: Fostering the network of target makers Task coordinator: JRC, partners: PSI